-Positive Decision-Making & Life Skills is a required course for all juniors that meets twice per week for one semester.
+Positive Decision-Making & Life Skills is a required course.
 This course is an extension of the Wellness 1 course.
-It is a one semester course targeted to juniors.
 It is designed to develop more mature decision making skills than discussed in Wellness 1.
 The course will cover current information and pressing health issues facing teens today.
 The two cornerstones of the course will be decision making, particularly in the areas of risky behaviors, and also life skills.
 Topics that will be covered are substance use and abuse, human sexuality, healthy relationships, stress management, dealing with your emotions in healthful ways, dealing with a loss, and disease prevention through physical fitness and nutrition.